 Request for Comments (RFCs), which started in 2016, to promote the adoption of DNS encryption.
 These standards, like DNS over QUIC, DNS over TLS (DoT), and DNS over HTTPS (DoH).
 User Datagram Protocol Internet Connections (DoQ) rely on existing secure protocols to encrypt DNS traffic.
-DNS over TLS (DoT) [6] uses the Transport Layer Security (TLS) protocol to encrypt DNS queries and responses, providing end-to-end encrypt DNS traffic without modifying the existing DNS infrastructure and can encrypt DNS traffic without modifying the existing DNS protocol.
+DNS over TLS (DoT) [6] uses the Transport Layer Security (TLS) protocol to encrypt DNS queries and responses, providing end-to-end encryption between clients and servers.
+DoT is compatible with existing DNS infrastructure and can encrypt DNS traffic without modifying the existing DNS protocol.
 DoH is a technology that improves the privacy of internet users by encrypting their DNS queries [7].